About Me

 Now most of my work is nonfiction developmental editing and copy editing for independent authors, although I accept the occasional project from publishing companies.

 In December 2014 my life took another dramatic turn.
 I decided to sell all of my possessions and my house and live the life of a digital nomad.
 I hit the road in January 2016, traveling all over the world for almost five years, working all the while.
-I rode out the pandemic in Oregon, and now I live in Puerto Vallarta, Mexico.
+I rode out the pandemic in Oregon, and now I live in Mexico.

 In addition to astronomy, my passions include general science, philosophy, music, guitar, singing, exercising, sailing, reading, hiking, being in the great outdoors, listening to podcasts, and traveling.